Australian CEOs sacrifice bonuses, wary of powerful shareholders

 Since the law's introduction last July, 108 listed companies have recorded first strikes.

-Among the bigger names to have already earned a black mark are BlueScope Steel ; Pacific Brands, the group behind brands including Dunlop, Hush Puppies and Slazenger; casino group Crown ; and mining equipment manufacturer Emeco Holdings.
+Among the bigger names to have already earned a black mark are BlueScope Steel (BSL.AX); Pacific Brands PBG.AX, the group behind brands including Dunlop, Hush Puppies and Slazenger; casino group Crown (CWN.AX); and mining equipment manufacturer Emeco Holdings (EHL.AX).

 Only a handful are expected to chalk up a second strike this year as companies have been trimming or cutting bonuses.

-Note: (This story was corrected to fix Rio Tinto CEO first name to Tom in paragraph 14)